scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 from airflow_tm1.hooks.tm1 import TM1Hook
 ```

-Then, within you code, instantiate it and create the connection:
+Then, within you code task code, instantiate it and create the connection:

 ```python
 tm1_hook = TM1Hook(tm1_conn_id="tm1_default")